Andy-Zhan/dot-then/README.md

-# dot-then
+# nexus
-A smart, fluid and beautiful to-do list web app.
-(WIP)
+An easy-to-use event manager, planner and scheduler.